Toby Esterhase: History

-Toby Esterhase was recruited by George Smiley at some point during the course of the Second World War.
-A Hungarian national, Smiley found Esterhase in Vienna as a starving student living in the ruins of a museum of which his late uncle had been curator.
+A Hungarian national, Toby Esterhase was recruited by George Smiley at some point during the course of the Second World War.
+Smiley found Esterhase in Vienna, a starving student living in the ruins of a museum of which his late uncle had been curator.
 Esterhase is potentially of a noble background.
-The Esterházy's held historic prominence in Hungary as one of the most significant land-owning families in the Austro-Hungarian Empire from the 17th century onwards, though Esterhase's reputation for deception makes it uncertain whether he was merely pretending to be affiliated with the family.
+The Esterházys held historic prominence in Hungary as one of the most significant land-owning families in the Austro-Hungarian Empire from the 17th century onwards, though Esterhase's reputation for deception makes it uncertain whether he was merely pretending to be affiliated with the family.
 This, however, is never specifically mentioned by le Carré.

 The Circus paired Esterhase with Smiley's future protegé, Peter Guillam, for his first overseas operation, albeit to varying degrees of success.
 During a posting to Bern, Switzerland, for example, the pair came under suspicion for organising acts liable to be considered a seditious conspiracy by the local police and were forced to flee the country.
 Seemingly, however, Esterhase developed a solid reputation as an operative that enabled him to rise through the ranks of British Intelligence.
 Sometime prior to the events of Tinker Tailor Soldier Spy, he was made head of the Lamplighter section.

 Following the failure of Operation Testify and the presumed death of Jim Prideaux in 1973, Esterhase supported Sir Percy Alleline's successful attempt to oust Control as Chief of the Circus.
 In the process, Esterhase also abandoned previous loyalties to Smiley, resulting in both men being forced into early retirement.
 Esterhase is one of the first people Smiley appeals to in his attempt to preserve Control's position, citing their past friendship; Esterhase demurs, citing Control's habit of allowing younger personnel to mistreat him.
 In the aftermath, Esterhase, Bill Haydon and Roy Bland form the "magic circle" alongside Alleline, using their exclusive access to "Merlin", a Soviet intelligence source handled by Operation "Witchcraft", to assume leadership of the Circus.

 Unbeknownst to everyone except Prideaux and Haydon, Esterhase was one of five high-ranking officers under investigation by Control as a potential Soviet mole.
 However, Control was ousted and died of cancer before he could conclude the investigation.
 Under Alleline, Esterhase refocused almost the entire Lamplighter section to support Operation Witchcraft, unaware the operation is actually a disinformation campaign orchestrated by Soviet spymaster Karla.
 Esterhase's own role is to pretend to be a Soviet mole when meeting with the Soviets.
 They know he is not, but his pretense provides a cover story for Alleline, Bland, and Esterhase himself, justifying his role as a courier between the real mole, Haydon, and his Soviet controllers.
 After patient investigation, Smiley interviews Esterhase in private, in a safe house meeting to which he has been lured on a pretext by Peter Guillam.
 After realizing that he's been taken advantage of, and that Smiley has the official backing of Whitehall, Esterhase helps Smiley entrap the real mole, Bill Haydon.